silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 I’m oblivious of memes, backlashes, scandals and anything that goes viral or is _trending_ on social media.
 Instead of experiencing [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out){:target="_blank" rel="noopener"}, I’ve became indifferent to them.

 The time I used to spend following what happened online is spent elsewhere, and the best part is that I don’t feel compelled to weigh in.
-I do have strong opinions — about the things I care most — but **I doubt the entire world needs to know them**.
+I do have strong opinions — about the things I care most — but I doubt the entire world needs to know them.

 In this historic moment, anything can be divisive and social media is the place where most people pick sides.
 It is also a sad spectacle to watch, as polarised arguments are amplified but never settled.